The NEW Era of Beige & Tan Paint Colors

 2. SHERWIN WILLIAMS MODERATE WHITE 6140

-If you judge it by its Pinterest profile, Moderate White is one BUTT-ugly beige.
+Moderate White is one BUTT-ugly beige if you judge it by its Pinterest profile.
 However, in real life, it’s one of my faves.
-I will say that Moderate White has a bit more orange undertone than most people are looking for, but it sure suits a HECK of a lot of interior finishes without looking heavy or outdated.
+I will say that Moderate White has a bit more orange undertone than most people are looking for, but it suits a HECK of many interior finishes without looking heavy or outdated.

-In comparison to the fabric on this sofa, Moderate White almost looks CREAMY in comparison, which just shows how flexible it can be…
+Compared to this sofa’s fabric (below), Moderate White almost looks CREAMY, which shows how flexible it can be…

 3. SHERWIN WILLIAMS NATURAL LINEN 9109

-As beige gets more and more popular, I see Natural Linen being a BIG PART of the coming paint colour trends.
+As beige gets increasingly popular, I see Natural Linen playing a BIG PART in the coming paint colour trends.
 Personally?
 I LOVE IT!

-For those that are used to the muted approach of gray, greige and taupe, Natural Linen will seem AWFULLY beige.
-However, compare it to the traditional beiges of yesteryear and you’ll see how MASSIVELY subtle and freakin’ GORGEOUS it is.
+For those used to the muted approach of gray, greige, and taupe, Natural Linen will seem AWFULLY beige.
+However, compare it to the traditional beiges of yesteryear, and you’ll see how MASSIVELY subtle and freakin’ GORGEOUS it is.

 4. SHERWIN WILLIAMS AESTHETIC WHITE 7035

-When it comes to the best off-white warm beige paint colours, Aesthetic White and the previously mentioned Moderate White are near the top of my list.
+Regarding the best off-white warm beige paint colors, Aesthetic White and the previously mentioned Moderate White are near the top of my list.

 5. SHERWIN WILLIAMS BALANCED BEIGE 7037

-Balanced Beige is a great warm neutral if you’re looking for a BIT more depth, without hitting anything too rich or golden.
-While I think the lighter beige and tan paint colours will be more popular, Balanced Beige will definitely hold its own.
+Balanced Beige is a great warm neutral if you’re looking for a BIT more depth without hitting anything too rich or golden.
+While lighter beige and tan paint colors will be more popular, Balanced Beige will definitely hold its own.

-With an LRV of 46, Balanced Beige has a bit more meat on its bones compared to the lighter SIMILAR version, Accessible Beige…
+With an LRV of 46, Balanced Beige has more meat on its bones than the lighter SIMILAR version, Accessible Beige…

 Visit the SAMPLIZE website HERE